 What is sustainable travel?

 Sustainable travel is a form of tourism that focuses on maintaining the natural and cultural heritage and goods of touristic sites.
-This means that while traveling, our decisions as travelers or tourists don’t harm the environment
+This means that while travelling, our decisions as travellers or tourists don’t harm the environment

 It is not only about not harming or not negatively impacting the places, but also about supporting them, helping, and working for their benefit.